Hypertrophy Vs Strength Training: What's The Difference?

 Sweat

-There’s a reason why strength training is one of the most popular training styles on the Sweat app - it feels good.
+Strength training is one of the most popular training styles on the Sweat app and for good reason - it feels amazing.
+Lifting weights isn't just about building physical strength; it's also about building mental strength, confidence and resilience.

-Let’s dive into the difference between hypertrophy and strength training, and everything you need to know to get started.
+Let’s dive into the difference between what it means to train for hypertrophy (as opposed to pure strength training), and everything you need to know to get started.

 Hypertrophy vs strength training: what’s the difference?

-A workout geared towards strength gains will typically include:
+A workout geared towards strength gains typically includes:

-A workout geared towards muscle growth or hypertrophy will typically include:
+A workout geared towards muscle growth (hypertrophy) typically includes:

-• A moderate number of repetitions to spend more time under tension to encourage growth (generally between 8-15 reps)
+• Moderate repetitions to increase time under tension (usually 8–15 reps)

-• Shorter rest periods between sets or a superset structure.
-Kelsey and Katie incorporate a variety of supersets, tri-sets, pyramid sets, circuits and burnouts in their programs
+• Shorter rest periods or superset-style structures.
+In Sweat programs, Mariah, Kayla and Katie use a mix of sets, supersets, tri-sets, drop sets, circuits and burnouts to encourage muscle fatigue and growth.

 When will you see results from hypertrophy training?

-• Follow a structured program designed for hypertrophy
+• Follow a structured program designed for hypertrophy, like Grow with Mariah

-• It’s okay to miss the odd workout, but generally you need to be consistent to see results
+• Know that it’s okay to miss the odd workout, but generally you need to be consistent to see results

 • Focus on eating enough protein each day with a variety of different protein sources across your meals